Best Running Shoes for Travel in 2018

 These are some of the lightest Skechers shoes on the market .They are true to size, so you won’t have to worry about a poor fit when ordering, and they offer superior comfort and support for almost any condition.

 These shoes have a mild stiffness to them, but that only encourages forward motion and adds energy to your run.
-The addition of cushions to reduce pressure and sensitivity on the heel on impact just add to the comfort of the GOmeb Razor 2.
+The added cushioning helps to reduce pressure to the heel on impact.

 This shoe is virtually seamless thanks to FITKNIT supportive upper.
 The upper adds comfort and breathability to the shoe.
 The FLIGHT GEN cushioning midsole adds comfort mid stride, and the molded heel keeps your foot in place.